About the Government Representative Office (GRO)

 What other changes are taking place in the Senate?

-The three Senators on the Government Representative team promote modernization through discussion papers, policy proposals, media interviews and debate in the Red Chamber.
-While the Office plays a key role in pushing forward modernization, Senate modernization was a priority before the office was created, and Senators from all groups have played important roles in the process.
+The three senators on the Government Representative team promote modernization through discussion papers, policy proposals, media interviews and debate in the Red Chamber.
+While the GRO plays a key role in pushing forward modernization, it was a priority before the office was created, and senators from all groups play important roles in the process.
 The Special Committee on Senate Modernization was first proposed in May 2014 to make the institution more effective, transparent and responsible.
-Since then, the committee and individual Senators have come forward with ideas, including proposals to make changes to Senate rules, procedures and practices.
+Since then, the committee and individual senators have come forward with ideas, including proposals to make changes to Senate rules, procedures and practices.
 The Senate as a whole has the final say on whether or not to accept those proposed changes.

 The Senate appointment process has also changed.
 In December 2015, Prime Minister Justin Trudeau’s Government announced the creation of a new independent advisory board to make merit-based recommendations to the Prime Minister for Senate appointments.
-Since then, new Senators have been appointed as independents.
-The power to appoint Senators remains with the Governor General, whose power is exercised on the advice of the Prime Minister.
+Since then, all new senators have been appointed as independents.
+The power to appoint senators remains with the Governor General, whose power is exercised on the advice of the Prime Minister.